What is Trade Credit?

 A trade credit is an agreement or understanding between agents engaged in business with each other that allows the exchange of goods and services without any immediate exchange of money.
-When the seller of goods or service allows the buyer to pay for the goods or service at a later date, the seller is said to extend credit to the buyer.
+When the seller of goods or services allows the buyer to pay for the goods or services at a later date, the seller is said to extend credit to the buyer.

 For example, a customer is granted credit with terms of 4/10, net 30.
-It means that the customer has 30 days from the invoice date within which to pay the seller.
+This means that the customer has 30 days from the invoice date within which to pay the seller.
 In addition, a cash discount of 4% from the stated sales price is to be given to the customer if payment is made within 10 days of invoicing.
-If instead, the terms of sale were net 7, then the customer would have 7 days from invoice date to pay with no discount offered for early payment.
+If instead, the terms of sale were net 7, then the customer would have 7 days from the invoice date to pay, with no discount offered for early payment.

 Trade credit extended to a customer by a firm appears as accounts receivable and trade credit extended to a firm by its suppliers appears as accounts payable.
-Trade credit can also be thought of as a form of short-term debt which doesn’t have any interest associated with it.
+Trade credit can also be thought of as a form of short-term debt that doesn’t have any interest associated with it.